MunGell/awesome-for-beginners/README.md

 ## TypeScript

 - [TypeScript](https://github.com/Microsoft/TypeScript/labels/Effort%3A%20Easy) _(label: Effort: Easy)_ TypeScript is a superset of JavaScript that compiles to clean JavaScript output.
-- [Visual Studio Code](https://github.com/Microsoft/vscode/labels/beginner) _(label: beginner)_ a new type of tool that combines the simplicity of a code editor with what developers need for their core edit-build-debug cycle.
+- [Visual Studio Code](https://github.com/Microsoft/vscode/labels/good%20first%20issue) _(label: good first issue)_ a new type of tool that combines the simplicity of a code editor with what developers need for their core edit-build-debug cycle.

 ## Contribute